LearnersGuild/guide/Learning_Guide/Goals/Benchmark_Goals.md

 - Does the learner understand the code?
 Can they explain how it works?
 - Is the learner aware of their own skill and knowledge boundaries?

+To prepare for this assessment, consider the following questions.
+These may or may not be things the assessor will ask about.
+You should be prepared to answer any of them.

+- How are the project files organized?
+What does each file do?
+- What is the role of this function or subroutine?
+- How will the computer read this code?
+- Why did you make this design decision?
+- What are the inputs and outputs?
+- How did you arrive at your solution?
+Walk through your commit history to show how your solution grew.

 [initiation-integration-benchmark]: http://jsdev.learnersguild.org/goals/312